mampfes/hacs_waste_collection_schedule/doc/source/ics.md

 **url**<br>
 *(string) (optional)*

-URL to ICS file.
-File will be downloaded using a HTTP GET command.
+URL to ICS / iCal file.
+File will be downloaded using a HTTP GET request.

 If the original url contains the current year (4 digits including century), this can be replaced by the wildcard `{%Y}` (see example below).